-- Measurements are especially susceptible to interference from the environment when EX.FAST is selected, so countermeasures such as shielding or twisting of test leads, cables and wiring around the test object may be necessary. - See "Appendix 1 Precautions for Making Custom Test Leads" (\Rightarrow p.1) - When SLOW sampling is selected, self-calibration is executed during each measurement.
-At other sampling rates, self-calibration is executed manually or automatically every 30 minutes. - See "4.10 Self-Calibration" (\Rightarrow p.69). - Refer to the specifications for details of sampling rates. - See " Sampling Time" (\Rightarrow p.174).
+- When SLOW sampling rate is selected, self-calibration is executed during each measurement.
+At other sampling rates, self-calibration is executed manually or automatically every 30 minutes. - See "4.9 Self-Calibration" (\Rightarrow p.69). - Refer to the specifications for details of sampling time.
+See "Sampling time" (⇒ p.166).

-Zero-Adjust Function
+3.6 Zero-Adjust Function